kjtanaka/teefaa/doc/source/index.rst

 Provisioning on baremetal machine
 ---------------------------------

-There are two ways to do baremetal provisioning, and it all depends on what you have on your environment.
-If you have a CD/DVD drive on your server, the simple way is to go with ISO boot.
-If you also have a PXE boot server and a NFS server, PXE boot is more efficient.
-If you also have IPMI access to the BMC of your server, you can provision a system and make a snapshot, easily and reproducibly.
+For baremetal provisioning, it is needed to boot your machine with your ``.teefaa/teefaa-debian-live.iso`` with CD/DVD boot, or configure the livecd with PXE boot server.

+The following chapters explain with an example.

+1. Make a vm named ``virtual``, build a custom OS and make a snapshot.
+2. Boot a baremetal named ``baremetal`` with Teefaa livecd, and provision the snapshot of ``virtual`` on ``baremetal``.
+3. Configure DHCP, PXE, NFS and IPMI and make it possible to easily and reproducibly provision the snapshot on ``baremetal``.

 .. toctree::
  :maxdepth: 1

+ make_a_vm
  how_to_iso_boot
  how_to_pxe_boot
  how_to_scale